proglang/tezos-project/papers/static-checker/ecoop2024/2024-03-response.md

     How SCV puts these pieces together to do verification.
 Can you provide a system diagram and a description of it so I can better understand how the tool is implemented/works?

 Unfortunately, we cannot put a diagram in the response (but it will be put in the revised paper).
-Here is a description: The tool comprises four main components.
+Here is a description: The tool comprises four main components (Symbolic interpreter, Z3 converter, Z3 solver and Static checker).
 Firstly, a user specification in the DSL provides input terms (storage and parameter) along with the code to the symbolic interpreter, while the output term and the pre- and post-conditions are fed to the static checker.
 The symbolic interpreter then runs symbolic execution on the code with the provided input.
 At each step of the symbolic execution, when a branch occurs, the interpreter sends the path condition to the Z3 converter to convert it to Z3 formulas, which are then passed to the Z3 solver to check whether the path conditions are satisfied.
 The result of the check determines the action taken by the interpreter; if satisfied, the branch is added, otherwise it is abandoned.
 In our experiments, this branch check significantly reduces the number of execution states, especially for stack-based languages like Michelson, where the programmer may need to perform the same check multiple times.

 Once the symbolic execution finishes, the results (i.e., all reachable states) are sent to the static checker.
 Each state contains the post-storage updated after the execution, the list of operations to emit, and the path conditions.
 The static checker then performs three different functions: output check, property check, and generation of all fail conditions.